 NEED SOMEONE TO TALK TO?
 WE'RE HERE.

-Peers Supporting Peers (PSP) is an organization of University of Minnesota medical students who provide confidential, non-judgmental support to fellow students looking for assistance in coping with school and non-school related questions and stressors.
+Peers Supporting Peers (PSP) is an organization of University of Minnesota medical students who provide private, non-judgmental support to fellow students looking for assistance in coping with school and non-school related questions and stressors.

 WHAT WE OFFER